-Make Sure You Get This Information Before You Leave the Scene of a Bicycle Collision
+Make Sure You Get This Information After A Bike Collision

 Bicycle crashes happen fast.
 One second, you’re riding your bike along the same old route you take every day home from work; the next second, you’re lying on the ground next to your twisted and tangled bike frame.